Jump to:

 • Chronic pain: Acetaminophen is first line, followed by NSAIDs if pain is not controlled effectively.
 NSAIDs should be given for a short period of time during flares due to their established renal, gastrointestinal and cardiovascular side effects.
 Other options include topical medications like topical NSAIDs, capsaicin and topical lidocaine.
 Opioids are reserved for severe pain that has failed other treatments and is titrated for lowest effective dose with extra caution due to increased half-life in this population.
 For neuropathic pain anticonvulsants (i.e., carbamazepine, gabapentin, pregabalin) are useful with dose adjustments required for renal impairment, serotonin-norepinephrine reuptake inhibitors (duloxetine) are generally well tolerated and tricyclic antidepressants are avoided due to side effects.
 Cannabinoids have shown reduction in pain with minimal side effects but long term effects are not yet established.15

 • Weight loss: Nutritional supplements between meals and protein and calories with meals.
 Correct macronutrient and vitamin deficiencies.
-When cognition is affected, enteral feeding does not affect survival in 24 months compared to caregiver assisted feeding at meal times.
+When cognition is affected, enteral feeding does not affect survival in 24 months compared to caregiver assisted feeding at mealtimes.
 Appetite stimulants are not recommended routinely and should be used with caution due to side effects.
 Megestrol can worsen congestive heart failure (CHF) and increase the risk of deep vein thrombosis (DVT).
 Dronabinol has significant central nervous system (CNS) side effects.
 Also consider whether depression or occult malignancy are contributory factors.

 • Vitamin D deficiency: Evaluate and supplement.
 There is evidence that Vitamin D preserves muscle strength and prevents falls.16